marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

 E. Release and deploy
 =====================

-Our release stage was also modified in order to enable an automated manner to perform the deployment of the release artifacts with version control, pipeline docummentation and release notes.
+Our release stage was also modified in order to enable an automated manner to perform the deployment of the release artifacts with version control, pipeline documentation, and release notes.
 Before we deployed versions manually but without concise release notes or a controlled version control common to our all bioinformatic pipeline.
-Moreover, we didn't have an offical place to put our release files.
-We  integrated with our continous integration tool in order that every new tag pushed to the Github (a new version published), the CI starts to verify all the WDL files, package it into a binary (zip file) and makes it available as release package at the pipeline's repository [#]_.
+Moreover, we didn't have an official place to store our release files.
+We integrated with our continuous integration tool in order that every new tag pushed to Github (a new version published), the CI starts to verify all the WDL files, package it into a binary (zip file) and makes it available as a release package at the pipeline's repository [#]_.
-The docummentation is also published to the Github Pages as a single page for each pipeline [#]_.
-With this improvement, our Releases became available for other teams to download and use it, and can receive notifications when they are published.
-Figure :ref:`egfig12` presents the released pipeline packaged contaning the releases notes and the corresponding assets.
+The documentation is also published to the Github Pages as a single page for each pipeline [#]_.
+With this improvement, our Releases became available for other teams to download and use, and can receive notifications when they are published.
+Figure :ref:`egfig12` presents the released pipeline package containing  the release notes and the corresponding assets.

-.. [#] Example of our CI script for packaging and releasing our bioinformatics pipelines, Available at https://gist.github.com/marcelcaraciolo/4bae60a66f9ae9a68c27a4102eb8769c
+.. [#] Example of our CI script for packaging and releasing our bioinformatics pipelines, available at https://gist.github.com/marcelcaraciolo/4bae60a66f9ae9a68c27a4102eb8769c
-.. [#] Example of our pipeline docummentation, Available at https://varstation.github.io/pipeline-template/0.1.0/index.html
+.. [#] Example of our pipeline documentation, available at https://varstation.github.io/pipeline-template/0.1.0/index.html

 .. figure:: figure12.png

-   Releases Page of one our pipeline's repository on Github.
-Now all the pipelines follows our best practices by using our CI tools available at our minimal pipeline template. :label:`egfig12`
+   Releases Page of one of our pipeline's repositories on Github.
+Now all the pipelines follow our best practices by using our CI tools available at our minimal pipeline template. :label:`egfig12`

-F. Docummentation
+F. Documentation
 =================

-Our experience working with a multidisciplinary team of developers and bioinformaticians with different background in the creation of a bioinformatics pipeline exposed a significant challenge.
+Our experience working with a multidisciplinary team of developers and bioinformaticians with different backgrounds in the creation of a bioinformatics pipeline exposed a significant challenge.
-Through our process of continous improvement, we decided to address this challenge and improve the collaboration and the on-boarding of the new members to our team by creating a of best practices guidelines, containing examples about how creating the pipelines, and detailing each step from our variant calling pipeline lifecycle development.
-At the time of writing of this paper, the first draft of our bioinformatics development playbook was available and acommodated several guidelines and manuals from the design to the deployment of a pipeline.
-The docummentation is hosted on-line and its code is all on a Github repository, so anyone at the team can collaborate by adding or changing the content as a dynamic docummentation [#]_.
+Through our process of continuous improvement, we decided to address this challenge and improve the collaboration and the on-boarding of the new members to our team by creating best practices guidelines, containing examples about how to create the pipelines, and detailing each step from our variant calling pipeline lifecycle development.
+At the time of writing this paper, the first draft of our bioinformatics development playbook was available and accommodated several guidelines and manuals from the design to the deployment of a pipeline.
+The documentation is hosted on-line and its code is all on a Github repository, so anyone on the team can collaborate by adding or changing the content as dynamic documentation[#]_.
 The figure :ref:`egfig13`  presents one of the screenshots of our bioinformatics playbook.
 All the code is based on the open-source media wiki tool Docusaurus [#]_.

-.. [#] Our bioinformatics playbook, Available at https://varstation.github.io/bioinfo-playbook/
+.. [#] Our bioinformatics playbook, available at https://varstation.github.io/bioinfo-playbook/
-.. [#] Docusaurus platform, Available at https://docusaurus.io/
+.. [#] Docusaurus platform, available at https://docusaurus.io/

 .. figure:: figure13.png

-   One of the sections of our bioinformatics playbook on-line.
-The content is written in Markdown and all the source code is availaibe on our Github repository.
+   One of the sections of our bioinformatics playbook is online.
+The content is written in Markdown and all the source code is available on our Github repository.
 Anyone in the team is invited to collaborate. :label:`egfig13`

 V. Discussion
 --------------